Sofia Richie Shares Heartwarming Picture With Dad Lionel On Instagram

 “She loves him a lot and would be devastated to lose him to Kourtney.
 Sofia invited Scott to spend Thanksgiving with her and her family but was totally cool and understanding when he decided to spend the day with his kids instead.”

 “But when Sofia saw Kourtney post the pics of Scott with her and the kids together, looking like a happy family, it was like a dagger in Sofia’s heart,” an insider told Hollywood Life.
-For Thanksgiving, Kourtney shared a photo of her with the children and Scott, and said how “grateful” she was for being able to spend the special occasion with her family, including her sisters and the father of her kids.
+For Thanksgiving, Kourtney shared a photo of her with the children and Scott, saying how “grateful” she was for being able to spend the special occasion with her family, including her sisters and the father of her kids.

 “Sofia feels like no matter how hard she tries to be everything to Scott, she can never compete with Kourtney who has given Scott his kids,” the source added.